MATJAM16/BlendAIr/README.md

 ## 🚀 What is Blend(AI)r?

 Blend(AI)r lets you control Blender with natural language prompts and hand gestures, backed by cloud storage and real-time job queues.
 It supports:
-- **Prompt-driven editing:** Type what you want (“Rotate 15°, add rugged plastic texture…”) and see it happen.
+- **Prompt-driven editing:** Type what you want ("Rotate 15°, add rugged plastic texture…") and see it happen, powered by your choice of the world's best LLMs (OpenAI, Gemini, HuggingFace, DeepSeek, Grok, Replicate, Anthropic, Perplexity, BlendAIr Cloud, or local).
+- **Voice input/output:** Speak prompts and hear results using free local or premium cloud voices (auto-selects best/lowest cost).
 - **Gesture control:** Use your webcam and hand signals to trigger actions.
 - **Supabase integration:** Sync models, renders, and jobs to the cloud.
 - **Optional BlenderMCP:** Advanced context and multi-agent workflows via the Model Context Protocol.